The Hills and Other Relatives (Hank Hill) | The Hills' Neighbors (Dale Gribble) | Strickland Propane | Other Characters

 - Stupid Boss: Hank is pretty much the only reason why his company is still running.
-Buck is thoroughly aware of this, however, and more than a few episodes involve him pushing Hank to edge with his antics only to realize he is about to kill his "Golden Goose" (as he referred to Hank in one episode) and immediately start taking steps to get back in Hank's favor.
-The fact that Buck makes an effort to get Hank to forgive him is probably why Hank idolizes him despite having many similarities with Cotton.
+Buck is thoroughly aware of this, however, and more than a few episodes involve him pushing Hank to the edge with his antics, only to realize he is about to kill his "golden goose" (as he referred to Hank in one episode) and immediately start taking steps to get back in Hank's favor.
+The fact that Buck makes an effort to get Hank to forgive him is probably why Hank idolizes Buck despite having many similarities with Cotton.